DeviPriyaRajeswariKotagiri/POC_Domain/README.md

    ### iii.
 How to view Logs
-   You can view logs for a Microservice using Kuberenetes,Amazon S3,Splunk,WinScp etc.
+   You can view logs by creating a custom Log File using a FileHandler, so that all the logging information is written to the file.
-   Please check references for more information .[View logs on Kubernetes](https://www.sumologic.com/blog/kubectl-logs/)

 ## Supporting Team(s)

 * Engineering Team3